camunda/feel-scala/CONTRIBUTING.md

   * Implement the parser: `P("??" ~ expLvl4)`
   * Note: the parser uses levels for a hierarchy to define precedence and avoid left recursion
   * Build the parsed expression: `.map { NullishCoalescing(value, _) }`
-  * Add the new parser to the suitable level
+  * Add the new parser to the suitable level `| nullishCoalesching(value)`
-* Add the new operator in [FeelInterpreter.scala](src/main/scala/org/camunda/feel/impl/interpreter/FeelInterpreter.scala)
+* Handle the new operator in [FeelInterpreter.scala](src/main/scala/org/camunda/feel/impl/interpreter/FeelInterpreter.scala)
-  * ???
+  * Add a case in `def eval(expression: Exp)` with: `case NullishCoalescing(value, alternative) => ???`
+  * Implement the behavior and return `eval(value)` or `eval(alternative)`
-* Verify the behavior by writing test cases in ???
+* Verify the behavior by writing test cases in [InterpreterBooleanExpressionTest.scala](src/test/scala/org/camunda/feel/impl/interpreter/InterpreterBooleanExpressionTest.scala)
+  * Add a new test case following the pattern: `"A nullish coalescing operator" should "return the value if the given value is not null" in { ??? }`
+  * Add more test cases for other results, or covering edge cases
+  * Group all test cases for a method using `it should "return the alternative if the given value is null" in { ??? }`
+* Run all tests to verify the behavior
+* Run the Maven build to format the code
+* Open a pull request and link to the FEEL issue
+* Then, add the new operator to the documentation in the [Camunda docs](https://docs.camunda.io/docs/next/components/modeler/feel/language-guide/feel-boolean-expressions/)

 ## Public API and backward compatibility